Jadento7/Active-Directory-Labs/local-active-directory-virtualbox/03-group-policy-management/README.md

 ## Overview

-This lab documents how to create and apply a Group Policy Object in a local Active Directory environment.
-The goal was to apply a user-based Group Policy that blocks access to Control Panel and PC Settings for a domain user.
+This lab documents how to create, link, apply, and verify a Group Policy Object in a local Active Directory environment.

+The goal of this lab was to use Group Policy to block access to Control Panel and PC Settings for a domain user on a domain-joined Windows client.

 This lab builds on the previous Active Directory labs:

 - `01-domain-controller-setup`
 - `02-client-domain-join`

-In this lab, the Domain Controller `DC01` manages policy settings for the `lab.local` domain, and the domain-joined client `CLIENT01` is used to verify that the policy applies correctly.
+In this lab, the Domain Controller `DC01` manages policy for the `lab.local` domain, and the domain-joined client `CLIENT01` is used to verify that the policy applies successfully.

 ## Lab Objective

-The objective of this lab was to prove that Group Policy can be created, linked, applied, and verified in an Active Directory domain.
+The objective of this lab was to prove that a Group Policy Object can be:

-This lab demonstrates:

-- Opening Group Policy Management on the Domain Controller
+- Created in Group Policy Management
-- Creating a new Group Policy Object
-- Linking the GPO to the correct Organizational Unit
+- Linked to an Organizational Unit
-- Configuring a user-based Administrative Template policy
+- Configured through Group Policy Management Editor
-- Updating Group Policy on a domain-joined client
+- Pulled by a domain-joined client using `gpupdate /force`
-- Verifying applied policy with `gpresult /r`
+- Verified with `gpresult /r`
-- Testing the policy by attempting to open Control Panel
+- Tested by attempting to open Control Panel

 ## Lab Environment